earl-placido/schedule-me-app/client/web/README.md

 >
 > ```

-calling docker-compose up will execute docker run command with the configuration specified in the docker-compose.yml.
+calling docker-compose up will run docker with the configuration specified in the docker-compose.yml.

+---

 calling this docker-compose up is similar to running this script: